 The second part of Giulia is the Osteria, 50 seats on two floors, in industrial style.
 A homely atmosphere with wooden tables and the flavor of a contemporary house made cuisine.

 The Osteria offers a Tasting Menu as well, which is a homage to cuisine a la mama.
-Amuse Bouche, stuffed dumplings, pork necks and custard donuts.
+Amuse Bouche, Cod stuffed dumplings, Pork Ribs and Custard Donut.
 Everything paired with the best wines.

 Dietary options: